‘Dancing With The Stars’ Disney Night Spoilers: What To Expect And Will Maks Be Back?

 Several of the Dancing With the Stars Season 24 couples have offered sneak peeks of their Disney dances.
 In an interview with Entertainment Tonight, pro dancer Val Chmerkovskiy joked that his Mulan-inspired Paso doble with Fifth Harmony singer Normani Kordei “is a very macho dance.”

-“I’m trying to get into the mood,” the Dancing With the Stars pro said. “”Otherwise, it’s very conservative in here.”
+“I’m trying to get into the mood,” the Dancing With the Stars pro said.
+“Otherwise, it’s very conservative in here.”

 In a Facebook Live video posted by Pure DWTS, pro dancer Sharna Burgess revealed that she was inspired by Mark Ballas’ Season 19 Super Mario Bros. themed dance with Sadie Robertson for her Wreck-It Ralph tango with Bonner Bolton.